Luca Pitti

 It was then that he sought to rival the glory, if not power, of the Medici and began construction of the Palazzo Pitti intended to rival the palazzo of the Medici.
 He also began work on a villa at Rusciano.
 For the Palazzo Pitti, legend has it he "decided to employ the most brilliant architect of the times, whom he ordered to make the windows as big as the doors of the Medici residence and create an internal courtyard that was large enough to contain the whole of the Medici's palace on the Via Larga".
 This is almost certainly apocryphal as the architect Brunelleschi often credited with the design had been dead since twelve years.
 The true architect, often thought to be Luca Fancelli, was less well known at the time and the new palazzo, while awe inspiring, was not a true rival to the magnificence of the Medici residences.
 Machiavelli also states that Pitti would give sanctuary to any criminal within his walls if they could be of use in their building or decoration.
 Machiavelli also hints that Pitti's wealth was further increased by bribes and presents in return for favours.
 These allegations may or may not be true, one should remember that Machiavelli was not only opposed to the Medici himself, but also a kinsman of Pitti's arch enemy Girolamo Machiavelli who had been most likely murdered by the government which in effect Pitti controlled.

 It has been said that Pitti wished to become first citizen and dictator himself.
 After the death of Cosimo in 1464, he conspired to overthrow and murder Piero di Cosimo de' Medici.
 He was pardoned by Piero after the failure of the plot and thereafter supported him.

-Pitti's prosperity declined from 1464, following the death of Cosimo, his patron.
-Pitti died in 1472, work on his grand palazzo had stopped in 1465, and he was not to see it completed.
-However the family survived the upheaval following the overthrow of the Medici's power in 1494, and the tyrannical and puritanical rule of Girolamo Savonarola.
-Retaining some limited power and influence the family continued to reside at the Palazzo Pitti until finally in 1549 failing fortunes compelled Pitti's descendant Buonaccorso Pitti to sell the palazzo to the Grand Duchess of Tuscany, Eleanor, wife of Grand Duke Cosimo I who re-enforced, the restored but hitherto wavering, power of the Medici in Florence in 1537.
+Pitti’s prosperity began to decline after the death of his patron, Cosimo de' Medici, in 1464.
+Pitti himself died in 1472, and construction on his grand palazzo had already halted in 1465, leaving him unable to see its completion.
+Despite facing turmoil following the overthrow of the Medici’s power in 1494 and the strict rule of Girolamo Savonarola, the Pitti family managed to retain some influence and continued residing at Palazzo Pitti.
+However, by 1549, financial struggles forced Buonaccorso Pitti to sell the palace to Eleanor of Toledo, Duchess of Florence, the wife of Cosimo I de' Medici, Duke of Florence.
+Cosimo later solidified Medici power in Florence in 1537, restoring and strengthening their rule.